6707 HWY 431 S. Suite 103 Owen's Cross Roads, AL 35763

 Effects on Jaw Muscles

 TMJ causes tension in your jaw muscles.
-This tension can lead to muscle fatigue.
+This tension can cause muscle fatigue.
 Over time, your jaw muscles may become sore and weak.
 You might find it hard to open and close your mouth.
 This can make eating and speaking difficult.
 Jaw muscle tension can also lead to headaches.
 These headaches often feel like tension headaches.
 They can be quite painful and persistent.

 Over time, this can affect your overall quality of life.
 You might find it hard to enjoy your favorite foods.
 Speaking and laughing can become painful tasks.
 The constant pain and discomfort can also affect your mood and mental health.